environmentalinformatics-marburg/rsdb-data/README.md

 This distribution contains RSDB, example datasets and example R-scripts.

+If issues with RSDB arise please refer to our [troubleshooting page](https://github.com/environmentalinformatics-marburg/rsdb/wiki/Troubleshooting).

 The example datasets are already inserted into RSDB and additionally the original example dataset files are in folder `example-data`.

 Example R-scripts are located in folder `example-data/r_script`. [(--> documentation of processing by R-scripting)](processing.md)